interactive-intelligence/intro-neuro-ai/schedule.md

 ### Purpose

 - Go over basics of RL
-- Learn about Deep Q Learning
+- Learn about Deep Q Learning, Policy Gradient, and Actor Critic models
 - Learn about movement in the context of the brain

 ### Resources